openedx/edx-documentation/en_us/xblock-tutorial/source/edx_platform/devstack.rst

 .. add image

-For more information about working with components in Studio, see `Developing Course Components`_ in the *Building and Running an Open edX* guide.
+For more information about working with components in Studio, see :ref:`opencoursestaff:Developing Course Components` in the *Building and Running an Open edX* guide.

-.. include:: ../links.rst
+.. include:: ../../../links/links.rst